girwin/teamcity-agent-dsc/README.md

 When `Ensure` is set to `Present`, the resource will:

- 1. Download the TeamCity Agent Zip from the TeamCity Server at the specified url
+ 1. Download the TeamCity Agent Zip from the TeamCity Server
  2. Install and configure TeamCity Agent
  3. Setup TeamCity Agent as a Windows Service